blueburrito24/obsidiannotes/Custom figure ideas.md

 - After all this, I can dye the figure with Rit Synthetic Dye, at that point I can paint the majority of the body grey with the yellow utility belt and black gauntlets and boots plus his white eyes.
 - I can follow the Spider-logo tutorial to make the Bat logo painting easier also.
 - At this point the sculpt and painting is done on all fronts, I can now use my Loctite super glue to adhere the cape to the ridge of the neck cavity for a clean transition.
 Make sure to check how the cape fits around the neck before gluing!!
-- Also I can sculpt some batarangs.
+- Also I want to sculpt some batarangs and install some magnets into the feet.
 Should document the process of this one too!